Issued on • Modified

 The revelations, based on satellite pictures, triggered a massive international response resulting in calls for sanctions that were eventually imposed.

-During years of intensive lobbying, following the nuclear revelations, the group managed to get itself off EU (2009) and US (2012) terrorist lists, presenting themselves as a democratic alternative for the current regime in Iran.
+During years of intensive lobbying, following the nuclear revelations, the group managed to get itself off EU (2009) and US (2012) terrorist lists, presenting themselves as a democratic alternative to the current regime in Iran.

 The foreign guest list of the MEK’s yearly gatherings is impressive.